Through education, MCC works to:

 Four types of benefits were tracked: (1) regional economic benefits (contributions to local job and income formation); (2) earnings for graduates; (3) a broad collection of social benefits (improved health, reduced crime, lower welfare and unemployment); and (4) the return to taxpayers for their college support.

-To learn more about MCC’s impact on the economy, view the Executive Summary and summaries by perspective: Taxpayer Perspective Summary, Social Benefits Perspective Summary, Business Perspective Summary and Student Perspective Summary.
+To learn more from the 2009 study about MCC’s impact on the economy, view the Executive Summary and summaries by perspective: Taxpayer Perspective Summary, Social Benefits Perspective Summary, Business Perspective Summary and Student Perspective Summary.